JDanielGar/BlackJack-Algorithm/README.md

 	askFor();

-Perfect, you're input is rolling. :)
+Perfect, the array of objects or numbers is rolling. :)

 ## Installation